 2. Make sure that your agent takes great photos – if you can persuade them to make a virtual tour of your property so that international buyers can get a real feel for your home then all the better.

 3. First impressions count – the first 30 seconds are vital.
 Take a look at your property through the eyes of a stranger and tidy your garden/entrance and add a splash of colour.

 4. Don’t just tidy but clean too – we’ve all seen the TV experts talking about de-cluttering your house but go one step further and make sure it’s clean too.
-Find experts like the ones offered at Maid2Match Canberra and leave the rest to them to get your house looking new again.”One careful owner” works for houses too!
+“One careful owner” works for houses too!

 5. Your house should smell nice – lucky you if you have time to bake bread & put on a fresh pot of coffee but even if you don’t then make sure there are no noxious odours and add a few scented “plug ins” in discreet locations.
 Don’t go over the top though!

 6. You might love your cat/dog but not everyone will – animals make a mess, particularly around their food bowls and litter trays.
 Clean it up and try and make your favourite pet scarce.

 7. Kitchens are important – there’s no need to show dirty crockery in the sink and the remains of last night’s “Coq au Vin”, no matter how delightful.
 Keep your kitchen in pristine condition so that it feels welcoming.

 8. Bathrooms are too – OK, it’s not going to be the most important room in the house but dirty towels on the floor or toilets that need flushing can undo a lot of hard work that has gone on before.